5 Day Barbados Itinerary for Fun & Sun

 Deebles Point

-Deebles Point, also known as Ragged Point, is a cliffside in the most eastern part of Barbados.
+Deebles Point is a cliffside in the most eastern part of Barbados.
 Found on the Atlantic side of the island, Deebles Point offers panoramic views of the coastline and East Point light-house.

 When visiting Deebles Point, be careful of the wind.
 Do not get too close to the edge of the cliff.
-At Ragged Point, you can walk down a set of stairs to reach a viewing platform.
+There is a set of stairs to reach a viewing platform.

 Day 3 in Barbados – North Coast and Speightstown